kiaram2249/apcsa-freedom-project/tool/learning-log.md

 #### November/2/2025:
 **Godot Web Editor Features**

 * Since I can't download **Godot** onto my school chrome, I am still using the [Godot Web Editor](https://editor.godotengine.org/releases/latest/).
-So, for today's learning log, I decided to learn how to upload an image from Google onto **Godot**.
-Then I learned how to add a **Sprite** in order to make that image move around when the user is using there mouse key or arrow key.
+So, for today's learning log, I decided to learn how to upload an image from Google onto **Godot**, and how to add a **Sprite** in order to make that image move around when the user is using there mouse key or arrow key.

 * I first began to create a **scene** and add a **sprite**
   * I needed to create a scene with a **Node2D**, this is a **root node**.